Ladybird, Ladybird (film): Plot

-At Maggie's court hearing, a testifying doctor says she believes that Maggie loves her children, but is not capable of properly caring for them, citing her history with Simon.
-Maggie begins to audibly protest, and runs out of the courtroom to tell Jorge that the court has taken all her children from her.
+At Maggie's court hearing, a doctor testifies that Maggie loves her children, but is not capable of properly caring for them, citing her history with Simon.
+Maggie begins to audibly protest, and runs out of the courtroom.
 Jorge, meanwhile, reveals that his visa has expired and he will stay in England as an illegal alien, tearing up his plane tickets and declaring his commitment to Maggie, who is later revealed to be pregnant with Jorge's child.
-The pair move into a new flat, where Jorge inadvertently meets their irascible neighbor, Mrs. Higgs.
-Jorge acquires an under-the-table job at a chicken restaurant, and returns home to Maggie, who has a breakdown when she sees an adoption advertisement in the newspaper for Sean.
-Maggie and Jorge get into a dispute with Mrs. Higgs, who makes racial comments about Jorge before the latter sprays her playfully with a garden hose.
-Maggie goes to the hospital and has the baby, but Jorge's supervisor docks him two days of pay despite him only missing one day for the birth of his child.
+The pair move into a new flat, and Jorge acquires an under-the-table job at a chicken restaurant.
+He returns home to Maggie, who has a breakdown when she sees an adoption advertisement in the newspaper for Sean.

+Maggie and Jorge get into a dispute with their irritable elderly neighbor Mrs. Higgs, who makes racial comments about Jorge.
+Maggie goes to the hospital and has the baby, but Jorge's supervisor docks his pay for missing work.
 A health visitor comes to enquire about the baby, but Maggie lies about her identity and refuses her entry.
 The health visitor returns later, revealing that she knows Maggie's children are in care, urging her to bring the baby to the clinic for a checkup.
-Mairead and her children come over to the flat, when the police and Social Services arrive (it is implied that Mrs. Higgs has revealed to Social Services that Maggie is trying not to be found) and take the baby under a place of safety order.
+While Mairead and her children are visiting the flat, the police and Social Services arrive and take the baby under a place of safety order (it is implied that Mrs. Higgs called Social Services on the family).
 Maggie grows visibly distraught and has to be restrained as the police take the baby.